davnicwil/react-frontload/README.md

 import { connectStateManager } from 'any-state-manager' // e.g. redux, mobx etc

 // the presentation for the component, displaying the data
-// when it's present and 'loading' until then const MyFrontloadComponentPresentation = (props) => (
+// when it's loaded and 'loading' until then const MyFrontloadComponentPresentation = (props) => (
   <div>{props.data ? `Loaded: ${props.data}` : 'Loading...'}</div>
 )